Research

 Senior Advisor – Amyloidosis Research & Epidemiology (Africa)

-• Yubrine Moraa Gachemba, MSc, MMed
+• Yubrine Gachemba, MSc, MMed

-Yubrine Moraa Gachemba, MSc, MMed
+Yubrine Gachemba, MSc, MMed

 Consultant Cardiologist | Continental Lead – Cardiac Imaging & Diagnostics (Africa), Amyloidosis Africa